Site search

 Simply put, the overarching benefit of proper document indexing is enhanced enterprise search.
 As businesses are evolving in the context of the problems they tackle, the types and amounts of data held by these businesses are also evolving.
 In such a situation, accessing relevant information from the enterprise knowledge base becomes challenging if not for proper document indexing.

 Enterprise data can be spread across different databases, in various formats, and have different dependencies.
 However, with proper document indexing, all of these differences can be leveled out by bringing things down to the metadata level.
-In doing so, businesses can accurately make use of fast and precise enterprise search, which can result in other important benefits, like:
+In doing so, businesses can accurately make use of fast and precise enterprise search, which can result in other important benefits, four of these benefits are stated below.

 Three main types of document indexing

 When it comes to indexing your documents for improved search, you can go about it in more ways than one.
 However, not all of the ways of document indexing are suitable for all use cases.
-To understand that better, let’s look at the three main types of document indexing:
+To understand that better, let’s look at the three main types of document indexing expalined below.

 Best practices for document indexing

 Clearly, document indexing is not a straightforward thing to do.
 You need to know your document inside out to really provide relevant metadata that can then be utilized at a later stage during the search.
 As a result, there are some strategies that you can adopt for performing document indexing on your enterprise documents.
 These strategies, or best practices, ensure that your documents are indexed in the most useful manner possible.
-Here are some such practices for you to keep in mind:
+Below are three such practices for you to keep in mind.

 Conclusion